commanderk33n/SSE-XSRF-DEMO/readme.txt

 ### How to secure the logout function?

 # By dynamically randomization of the token, we can also avoid the brute force
+# attack on the token, It is also advisable to give the token an expiration time.
-# attack on the token.
-We can also encrypt the token before sending request
+# We can also encrypt the token before sending request in order to protect the
-# in order to protect the token from being sniffed by attacker.
+# token from being sniffed by attacker.

 # Another trick that can limit attacker’s probability of successful is to ask
 # for CAPTCHA or to ask for user to re-log in before a important action.
 It is a